flashtechstudios/linux-updater/README.md

-So this script work on manjaro, arch, ubuntu, debian or alpine or other distros based off of them.
+So this script works on manjaro, arch, ubuntu, debian or alpine or other distros based off of them.
 I have shortened the package update commands into a small script.
 Enjoy!

 For debian and ubuntu or distros based on them which use apt:
 - run: `wget https://raw.githubusercontent.com/themoonmeetsthesun/linux-updater/master/updatedebbased.sh`